Search

 How to get to and from AKL and Auckland

-Unlike many other airports in the world, Auckland is one where even foreign travelers arrive at and depart from the airport via private car.
-This is because so many foreign tourists explore New Zealand on a road trip and rent their own cars to do so, irrespective of whether they’ll spend any time in Auckland proper.
+Unlike a lot of airports I’ve been to, Auckland is a place where even international travelers often arrive and leave by car.
+This is because so many foreign tourists explore New Zealand on a road trip and rent their own cars to do so.

-Renting a car straight away is the best option if you plan to begin exploring the North Island immediately after landing.
-Popular destinations include Lake Taupo, Rotorua and the Coromandel Peninsula, which are all between 2-3 hours from the airport by car.
+Renting a car right from the airport makes sense if you plan to begin exploring the North Island immediately after landing.
+Popular spots like Lake Taupo, Rotorua and the Coromandel Peninsula are all between 2-3 hours from the airport by car.

 Navigating security lines at AKL

-Overall, I usually plan on it taking me a minimum of 30 and a maximum of 60 minutes to get from the beginning of the check-in process to my gate at AKL, though you may want to give yourself 90 or even 120 minutes, depending on whether you’re traveling with friends or family who may need more time, or whether you want to enjoy a lounge or duty-free shopping before taking off.
+I usually plan on 30 to 60 minutes from check-in to gate at AKL.
+That said, give yourself 90 or even 120 minutes if you’re traveling with friends or family who need extra time, or if you want to enjoy a lounge or duty-free shopping before departure.

 Airline lounges and alternatives at AKL